 Blog writing is an important cornerstone of content marketing.
 So ensuring that your blog content is highly readable is mission critical.
-ETMG has been providing writing and editing services for almost 20 years now.
+ETMG has been providing writing and editing services for over 20 years now.
 Along the way, we’ve picked up some practical tips to develop blog content that is clear and engaging.
 Here’s what we’ve learned about blog readability:

 Use Subheads for Best Blog Readability

 When it comes to blog readability, we’re not sure there is such a thing as too many subheads.
 Either as numbered lists, or bullets, or just plain ole simple subheads, these act as guideposts for your reader.
 Subheads allow your reader to easily scan your content and determine key takeaways and points of interest.
 Once you’ve created your draft, check to see where you may be able to break up content and insert relevant subheads.